 Auxiliary equipment called power take-off, or PTO, is often added to the engine or transmission to operate utility equipment.
-Examples include a wheel-lift for tow trucks, tools for construction and cranes.
+Examples include a wheel-lift for tow trucks, cranes, tools for construction or tire service, and pumping fluids.
 PTO applications draw auxiliary horsepower from the powertrain, often while the vehicle is stationary.
 In this condition, there is limited cooling air flow through the radiator and around the vehicle that normally occurs when a vehicle is moving.
-Depending on the level and duration of auxiliary horsepower draw, vehicle conditions and surrounding environmental conditions and other factors, this can contribute to elevated transmission fluid temperatures and result in accelerated fluid deterioration, fuel vapor over-pressurization, and other concerns.
-Ford trucks are fully qualified for stationary PTO operation for 10 minutes or less of continuous operation.
-For stationary PTO operation of extended duration (beyond 10 minutes), diesel engine is recommended.
-Further consult your aftermarket PTO installer, since the duration of operation limit for the aftermarket PTO may be less than 10 minutes.
+The aftermarket PTO system installer, having the most knowledge of the final application, is responsible for determining whether additional chassis heat protection or powertrain cooling is required, and alerting the user to the safe and proper operation.

-A more complete description of PTO operation is discussed in the Ford Truck Body Builders Layout Book, found at www.fleet.ford.com/truckbbas.
+Ford Super Duty Vehicles are qualified for use as a stationary power source, within limits detailed in the Ford Truck Body Builders Layout Book, found at www.fleet.ford.com/truckbbas, and through the Ford Truck Body Builders Advisory Service.